Hamble Lane Improvements

-The County Council wants to improve the A3025 / B3397 Hamble Lane focusing on the northern section between Windhover Roundabout and the Pound Road junction.
-The County Council is also seeking opportunities to improve the southern section of the route by looking at ways to improve people’s travel choices.
+The County Council wants to improve the A3025 / B3397 Hamble Lane, focusing on highway capacity and non-motorised user improvements to the northern section between Windhover Roundabout and the Portsmouth Road junction; complementary junction capacity improvements on the wider network; improvements to pedestrian and cycle provision between Hamble Rail Station and Hamble village; and improved facilities at Hamble Rail Station.
 At peak times, junctions on Hamble Lane are at maximum capacity, which can cause severe journey time delays for residents and commuters.

 The area covered by the scheme is shown on this plan.

 Following the approval of a report (agenda item 13) by the County Council’s Executive Member for Environment and Transport (EMET) in March 2019, the County Council remains committed to delivering these improvements and is actively pursuing funding opportunities for the different elements of the scheme, as follows:

 - Schemes for improved facilities at Hamble Rail Station and to improve the pedestrian and cycle provision between the Rail Station and Hamble village have recently been developed, in support of a funding bid to the Southampton Transforming Cities Fund (TCF).
 The strategic business case for the large package of Southampton TCF schemes was submitted to the DfT at the end of November 2019 and we expect to hear by the end of March 2020 whether or not the County Council have been successful.
 Note that there are a large number of individual schemes making up the overall package being submitted and it is possible that only some of the schemes will be funded by Government.